ibm-cloud-docs/loadbalancer-service/apis.md

 ```
 {: codeblock}

-### Create a Layer 7 pool with servers, health monitoring and session affinity
+### Create a Layer 7 pool with servers, health monitoring, and session affinity
 {: #create-a-layer-7-pool-with-servers-health-monitoring-and-session-affinity}

 ```py